SigiDoc/SigiDoc/README.md

 # Guidelines

-The latest version of the guidelines (v1.0) are at https://github.com/SigiDoc/Guidelines.
+The latest version of the guidelines (v1.0) is at https://github.com/SigiDoc/Guidelines.

 # Development